wilsonism/geo741/syllabus.md

 Schuurman, Nadine.
 2009.
 “Work, life, and creativity among academic geographers.” *Progress in Human Geography* no. 33 (3):307-312.

 Schwendeman, Joseph R. 1936.
 “Human Geography for the Senior High School.” *Journal of Geography* no. 35:111-117.

+Stentiford, Lauren, and George Koutsouris.
+2021.
+"What are inclusive pedagogies in higher education?
+A systematic scoping review." *Studies in Higher Education* 46 (11):2245-2261.

 Tufte, Edward R. 2003. *The cognitive style of PowerPoint*.
 Cheshire, CT: Graphics Press.